Rancho Notorious

-Rancho Notorious is a 1952 American Technicolor western film, directed by Fritz Lang and starring Marlene Dietrich as the matron of a criminal hideout called Chuck-a-Luck, named after the game of chance referenced in the film.
+Rancho Notorious is a 1952 American Technicolor Western film, directed by Fritz Lang and starring Marlene Dietrich as the matron of a criminal hideout called Chuck-a-Luck, named after the game of chance referenced in the film.
 Arthur Kennedy and Mel Ferrer play rivals for her attention in this tale of frontier revenge.

 The independent film was originally titled Chuck-a-Luck, with "The Legend of Chuck-a-Luck" as the title song, but the name was changed at the insistence of Howard Hughes, then head of RKO Pictures.

 Plot

-A recurring ballad introduces this tale of "death, murder and revenge."
+A recurring ballad introduces this tale of "hate, murder, and revenge."
 Wyoming ranch hand Vern Haskell is enraged when his fiancée Beth Forbes is raped and murdered during a store robbery.
 He sets out after the two thieves, first with a posse, then by himself.
 He finds one of them, Whitey, shot in the back by his partner after a quarrel.
 When Vern asks where his partner was headed, his dying words are "Chuck-a-Luck."

 Vern continues his search, questioning everyone he meets about the phrase.
 He finally finds someone who mentions that a woman named Altar Keane is connected with Chuck-a-Luck.
 When the man realizes that Vern is just fishing for information, Vern is forced to kill him in self-defense.
 Vern is taken into custody and then released when the dead man is identified as a wanted outlaw.
 By a stroke of luck, a deputy knows Altar as a saloon singer from his past, though not her current whereabouts.

 Vern learns that after Altar quit working for saloon owner Baldy Gunder, she bet her last $20 on his rigged game of chance, a wheel of fortune variant of chuck-a-luck.
 With the help of gunslinger Frenchy Fairmont, she won a great deal of money.
 Vern learns that Frenchy has just been arrested and is in custody in a town called Gunsight, and to gain access to him, Vern has himself arrested there.